 Therefore, the other driver’s insurance company will send a tow truck to haul your vehicle to the nearest shop.

-If you’re wondering, do you tip tow truck drivers, refer to our blog.
+If you’re wondering, do you tip a tow truck driver, refer to our blog.

 How Do I Find My Car after It’s Been Towed?